github-linguist/linguist/README.md

 project.languages      #=> { "Ruby" => 0.98, "Shell" => 0.02 }
 ```

 These stats are also printed out by the `linguist` binary.
-You can pass
+You can use the
-`--breakdown`` flag, and the binary will also output the breakdown of files by language.
+`--breakdown` flag, and the binary will also output the breakdown of files by language.

 You can try running `linguist` on the `lib/` directory in this repository itself: